-Medical Centers and Hospitals were recently stretched before and after Hurricane Harvey, in Texas and Louisiana, as they sought to provide medical services without breaching HIPAA Rules.
+Medical Centers and Hospitals in Texas and Louisiana have been stretched due to Hurricane Harvey,and are trying to provide medical services without breaching HIPAA Rules.

 Concern arose regarding when it is allowable to share health information with patients’ friends and family, the media and the emergency services and how the Privacy Rule applies in emergencies.
-The Department of Health and Human Services’ Office for Civil Rights racted by issuing guidance to covered bodies on the HIPAA Privacy Rule and disclosures of patient health information in cases of emergency to assist healthcare groups protect patient privacy and avoid violating HIPAA Rules.
+The Department of Health and Human Services’ Office for Civil Rights reacted by issuing guidance to covered entities on the HIPAA Privacy Rule and disclosures of patient health information in emergencies to assist healthcare groups protect patient privacy and avoid violating HIPAA Rules.
 Allowable disclosures are summarized in this document.

-Following quickly after Hurricane Harvey comes hurricanes Irma and Jose.
-Hospitals in other parts of the USA will have to cope with the storm and its aftermath and still adhere to HIPAA Rules.
-OCR has taken the chance to remind covered groups of the need to ready themselves.
+Following quickly after Hurricane Harvey came hurricanes Irma and Jose.
+Hospitals in other parts of the USA will have to cope with these natural disasters and their aftermath and still adhere to HIPAA Rules.
+OCR has taken the chance to remind covered entities of the need to ready themselves.

 OCR has stated that the HIPAA Privacy Rule was carefully formulated to ensure that in emergency situations, healthcare organizations can safeguard the privacy of patients and still share individually identifiable health information.